MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 - EEA takes the lead as facilitator until the ToR are developed

-#6 Updated by Christian Ansorge almost 5 years ago
+#6 Updated by Christian Ansorge over 5 years ago

 Find attached the updated version of the Terms of Reference for MIWP-4a: Persistent Identifiers (PID).
 Any comments are welcome.